anthony-vidal/wine-quality/README.md

 Class membership variable for the wine quality dataset
 Class: good, notgood

+# Models used
-# We'll use the following algorithms to model the wine quality data and predict whether a wine will be qualified as good or not
+We'll use the following algorithms to model the wine quality data and predict whether a wine will be qualified as good or not

 - Support Vector Machines
 - Classification Trees
 - Random Forests